fpezzati/k8s/FAQ/helm.md

 There is no bound between repo and chart.
 A repo can host multiple charts, a chart can came from anywhere.
 Command `helm search repo <keyword>` finds repos by keyword, could be the only way to point chart to repo..
 So, there is no way to find original url of a chart, you guess and hope for best (that's incredible to me) unless chart was signed.

+### Hub
+What the hell is a hub?
+Where repo are stored.
+Ok, but how to get a repo, which has its own url, from a hub?

 ## helm install chart
 There are a few ways of installing charts:
 - by chart reference: helm install mymaria example/mariadb,